HlhDataScience/mobile-use-detection/README.md

   - ~~We need to create a deviating branch(or several) to test other classic machine learning models.~~
   - ~~We need to create a dvc pipeline managing system~~
   - We need to create test for every class and method with pytest
-  - We need to experiment with different parameters and save the different models.

 ## Done related to production_phase